zchee/neovim-wiki/Building-Neovim.md

 ### Neovim is slow

-Make sure you're not running an optimized build of `nvim`.
+Make sure you're running an optimized build of `nvim`.
 To check this, run this:

     nvim --version | grep 'Build type'